RAFBER/Basic-technologies-of-technical-communication/docs/How to work with GitHub.md

   [Video tutorials](https://www.youtube.com/githubguides)

-# 3. GitHub Desktop Client
+# GitHub Desktop

-To work with GitHub hosting service you should install also the GitHub Desktop Client on your PC.
+To work with GitHub hosting service you should install also the GitHub Desktop on your PC.
-To installation instructions of the GitHub Desktop Client go to:
+To installation instructions of the GitHub Desktop go to:
 [GitHub Desktop installation](GitHub-Desktop.md)

-# 4. Working with GitHub
+# Working with GitHub

-## 4.1 Creating a new repository
+## Creating a new repository

 It can create a new repository in two ways:
-Locally in the Github Desktop Client application and directly on the GitHub server.
+Locally in the Github Desktop application and directly on the GitHub server.

-### 4.1.1 Creating a new repository in GitHub Desktop Client
+### Creating a new repository in GitHub Desktop

 * File tab> New repository.